nikkorn/mistreevous/README.md

 Composite nodes wrap one or more child nodes, each of which will be processed in a sequence determined by the type of the composite node.
 A composite node will remain in the `RUNNING` state until it is finished processing the child nodes, after which the state of the composite node will reflect the success or failure of the child nodes.

 ### Sequence
 This composite node will update each child node in sequence.
-It will move to the `SUCCEEDED` state if all of its children have moved to the `SUCCEEDED` state and and will move to the `FAILED` state if any of its children move to the `FAILED` state.
+It will move to the `SUCCEEDED` state if all of its children have moved to the `SUCCEEDED` state and will move to the `FAILED` state if any of its children move to the `FAILED` state.
 This node will remain in the `RUNNING` state if one of its children remains in the `RUNNING` state.
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=sequence)

 *MDSL*